ifaisalalam/rentomojo/backend/README.md

 ```

 Else, if the user can vote the comment, `HTTP Status 201` is returned with the following data.

+**NOTE:** Notice that since the user has previously upvoted this comment, the `upvotes` counter has been *decremented* and the `downvotes` counter is incremented by one.
 ```json
 {
     "status": "success",